Calling Doubles Tennis Serves

 • If I am the partner, I try to make a call immediately for balls that are long and only if I can “see paint” between the ball and the service line.
 Other than needing to see paint, I don’t try to bias my calls either way.

-• If I am the server, I do not comment on the receiving side’s call as to whether my serve was in or out but simply accept it at face value.
+• If I am the server or server’s partner, I do not comment on the receiving side’s call as to whether my serve was in or out but simply accept it at face value.
+I do not try to contribute to or weigh in on any dispute between the two of them.
+If they disagree, the ball is in.

 It gets more difficult to judge where the ball landed as a serve increases in velocity and flattens for two reasons: